ashrit-ram-anala/VandyHacks-XI-Project/README.md

 # Smart-Stock

-Smart-Stock is a web application made for **VandyHacks XI** that allows users to enter specific stock tickers (AAPL, AMZN, etc.) and see the public sentiment for those stocks at that very moment as well as historical sentiment.
-The sentiments are tracked and displayed in real time with chart.js.
-Smart-Stock utilizes the Reddit API and performs **sentiment analysis** with the **Perplexity LLM** and Python **TextBlob**
+Smart-Stock is a web application made for **VandyHacks XI** that allows users to enter specific stock tickers (AAPL, AMZN, etc.) and see the public sentiment for those stocks at that very moment.
+The sentiments are tracked and displayed in real time with Chart.js.
+Smart-Stock utilizes the Reddit API and performs **Sentiment Analysis** with Python **TextBlob**

 # Overview